explorable-viz/esop2025/ESOP-revision-plan.md

   "inert" input, i.e. input that isn't used anywhere) so we can justify in that way.
 Even if that were not so I think it would be preferable to include it for symmetry, especially in Fig. 7, where its omission invites confusion.
+- [ ] [Fig. 8 and supporting paragraph] A number of problems here:
+  - [ ] The appropriate notion here is not monotonicity. (▽△ and its dual are composed of monotonic parts so they are necessarily monotonic.)
+If x ⊆ f(x) for any x then f is said to be _increasing_ (or sometime _extensive_ or _inflationary_).
+  - [ ] The colours here are confusing -- how do they relate to the colours used in Fig. 2?
+The sets and how they overlap are hard to discern.
+Very little of the detail in the diagram seems to be in the service of conveying the desired intuition.
+  - [ ] "It is not hard to see how the same concept arises for linked outputs...": missing intuition here.

 ## More significant changes